alphagov/govuk_template/README.md

 1. a gem containing a Rails engine
 2. a tarball containing Play Framework templates
-3. a folder containing mustache templates
+3. a folder containing Mustache templates
-4. a tarball.
+4. a tarball

 ### Gem version